gcrockenberg/MelloGee/README.md

 : Create the Azure infrastructure for Me in an Azure Resource Group of your choosing [^1]
 1. az configure --defaults group=*my-resource-group*
 2. az deployment group create --template-file bicep/main.bicep
-- Container apps will be ready for CI/CD next

 **GitHub Actions CI/CD**
 : Set the following GitHub secrets which are used by GitHub CI/CD Actions to deploy Container Apps
 - [DOCKERHUB_TOKEN](https://docs.docker.com/docker-hub/access-tokens/) - Container images will be pushed to Docker
 - DOCKERHUB_USERNAME
+- AZURE_CLIENT_ID - From the User Assigned Identity provisioned above (Supports OIDC login)
-- AZURE_SUBSCRIPTION_ID - Azure Container App Revisions will pull images from Docker
+- AZURE_SUBSCRIPTION_ID - Azure Container App Revisions will pull images from Docker (Supports OIDC login)
-- AZURE_TENANT_ID
+- AZURE_TENANT_ID - (Supports OIDC login)
 - Verify that .github/*.yml files reference the right Resource Group and other env variables

+**Testing**
 - Open Container App console in Azure portal and curl the APIs, view the logs
+- Test APIs defined in APIM

 **That's it so far**
 : Container Apps Environment is external.
 Container Apps restrict access via IP only granting access to APIM.
 The containers have curl installed for quick API checks but you can toggle Ingress to allow public access.
 The APIs "talk" to each other and to Azure Key Vault.
 APIM connects to the Container Apps as Backend Services.